kajamiko/ridiculous_riddle/README.md

 ### Existing Features

-1. Index page - user can choose username, that is posted to the next view, or rejected if user is on the banned users list.
-It laso has basic validation, both javascript-based and in the back-end.
+1. Index page - user can choose username, that is posted to the next view.
+It also has basic validation, both javascript-based and in the back-end.

 2. User page - shows a paragraph describing game's functionality, but under the bonnet it is also initializing important user data, which are level, score and session dictionary.